UNDERSTAND HOW TO TAKE CONTROL OF ASTHMA

 Make an Asthma Action Plan with your/your child’s doctor.
 Share this plan with coaches and school officials (if applicable).

-Update the Asthma Action Plan at least yearly.
+Remember: Update your Asthma Action Plan at least once a year!

 Are you in control of your asthma or your child’s asthma?
 Take the Asthma Control Test to find out.
 The Asthma Control Test is a five-question test that measures whether a person is in control of their asthma.
 It is available for children 4 to 11 years old, and for ages 12 through adult.